7 strategies to improve employee burnout

 4. Set boundaries for work hours

 Does your organization have an “always-on” culture?
-Your people may experience workplace stress when there’s an implied expectation that they should always be responsive and available, especially in the remote work environment.
+Your people may experience employee burnout when there’s an implied expectation that they should always be responsive and available, especially in the remote work environment.
 Lack of healthy boundaries can create work-life imbalance, burnout, and presenteeism.
 Organizations can normalize not sending communications outside of business hours and encourage their population to turn off notifications after hours or while on breaks.
 Companies can also consider establishing policies to reduce the number of meetings throughout the day or adopt a strategy of non-meeting hour times to reduce interruptions.

 5. Give your people more control over how they do their work